tauri-apps/tauri/tauri-updater/README.md

 # Signing updates

-We offer built-in signature to ensure your update are safe to be installed.
+We offer a built-in signature to ensure your update is safe to be installed.

 To sign your updates, you need two things.

-The *Public key* (pubkey) should be added inside your tauri.config.js to validate the update archive before installing.
+The *Public-key* (pubkey) should be added inside your tauri.config.js to validate the update archive before installing.

 The *Private key* (privkey) is used to sign your update and should NEVER be shared with anyone.
 Also, if you lost this key, you'll NOT be able to publish a new update to the current user base (if pubkey is set in tauri.config.js).
 It's important to save it at a safe place and you can always access it.

-To generate your keys you need to use the tauri cli. (will be built in tauri main CLI soon)
+To generate your keys you need to use the Tauri cli. (will be built in Tauri main CLI soon)

 ```bash
 cargo tauri-sign-updates -g